DynamicCat1001/MOEAD_DTLZ1_Optimization_Process_Display/README.md

 > * Read best solution data for IGD indicator calculation.
 * **Optimizing**
 > * Execute MOEAD on test function DTLZ1.
-> * The result of every iteration are stored.
+> * The results of every iteration are stored.
 > * Calculate IGD
 * **Display the results**
 > * Rendering with the stored solution Group of different iteration